TheV360/sb_file_toolkit/reference/thinkabout.md

 the goal is to round trip a file and have it be byte-for-byte equal

+What the hell is going on with unknown_1 and unknown_2. is unk_1 1 byte or 8? why is it also set to 3?
+* unk1 is 1 byte.
+* unk2 is 16B in sb3 & 20B in sb4

 # How about subcommands and a simple input-output default command?

 as in